Avoid unfair trading practices in retail

 The Digital Markets, Competition and Consumers Act 2024 (DMCC Act) introduces significant new rules for any business that charges customers on a recurring basis.
 Part 4 of the Act covers subscription contracts and will affect subscription boxes, auto-renewing memberships, digital services, recurring product orders, and magazine or media subscriptions.

 Important: The Part 4 subscription provisions are not yet in force.
-They are expected to commence in 2025/2026 with CMA guidance forthcoming.
+The government has indicated commencement in Spring 2027, following implementing regulations and with a transition period for existing contracts.
 However, because compliance will require changes to systems, customer communications, and cancellation processes, preparing now is strongly advisable.

 The DMCC Act's subscription provisions apply to contracts involving recurring payments for goods, services, or digital content.
 This includes: